TAP-GGC/CandyCatch/README.md

 Programming has grown to become a lucrative industry that has increased exponentially in demand throughout the years and will continue into the future.
 We are members of the TAP program at GGC where we explore different technologies in order to expose new technology with people.
 The purpose of our project is to introduce basic programming skills and the world of IT through a fun and engaging game.
 Concepts we teach include if-then statements, loops, variables, and conditions all within Scratch.
 Scratch is a block-coding based software that introduces these concepts to beginners through interactive games.
 Student can decide, after creating their custom copy of our game, if they would like to pursue a future in Programming.
 Participants will be able to experiment with these basic concepts, which we believe is an integral part of programming.
 Those who participate will learn new skills in a short amount of time.

 ## Outreach Activities
-- Tap Expo, , GGC - To promote IT field and the TAP program to college student.
+- Tap Expo, April 1, 2021, GGC - To promote IT field and the TAP program to college student.
--  Class Workshops, April 12th, 13th, 14th, 2021 - To promote IT field to non-IT college students.
+-  Class Workshops, April 12th - 14th, 2021, 2021 - To promote IT field to non-IT college students.

 ## Similar Projects
 ## Technology